Information and Resources

 Commercial and Multi-Unit (5+ units) Organic Waste Separation

-Organic waste in a landfill creates pollution.
-Separating your organics is one of the best ways to do the right thing, reduce the burden and cost on our landfill, and gets us closer to 50% diversion.
-Whether you are looking for home or office organic diversion the City of Whitehorse has a collection program for you.
+Organic waste in a landfill creates pollution and potent greenhouse gases.
+Separating your organics is one of the best ways to address climate change, protect our environment, reduce the cost on our landfill, and get us closer to 50% diversion.
+Whether you are looking for home or business organic diversion, the City of Whitehorse has a collection program for you.

 Organics make up a staggering 23% of what goes into our landfill, making it a top priority for the City.